Blog

 4 Jun 2019 | Eric Bindler

 The water industry has come a long way, and yet we still have so far to go – nowhere is that more evident than in digital water.
-This message resonated with me at the 2019 Smart Water Networks Forum (SWAN) conference in Miami last month, where I was struck by two things: First, the ongoing innovations in technologies like artificial intelligence and the digital twin.
+This message resonated with me at the 2019 Smart Water Networks Forum (SWAN) conference in Miami, where I was struck by two things: First, the ongoing innovations in technologies like artificial intelligence and the digital twin.
 Second, the realization that we are still working to solve age-old water industry challenges, like overcoming entrenched cultural resistance to innovation and change within the municipal water sector.

 This was the first time that SWAN– an international digital water industry association comprised of utilities, vendors, and industry experts– held its annual gathering in the U.S., a positive indicator for the market in and of itself.
 The diverse companies attending reinforce the interest in, and the need to mitigate water infrastructure issues through, digital transformation.
 Even so, we all wonder– when will the US catch up with other leading markets like the U.K. and Australia?
 At Bluefield, we already track 300+ digital water vendors of varying shapes and sizes, most of which have set their sights on the massive need for capital and operating efficiency gains in the U.S. municipal market.